chrispyles/jupyter/_build/notebooks/avocado/avocado.md

 ### Optimizing $k$
-In order to determine how many nearest neigbors would be best to run on a random avocado, this second determines the optimal value of $k$ based on the training set.
+In order to determine how many nearest neigbors would be best to run on a random avocado, the cell below creates a table with the accuracy for each value of $k$.
 It will run through the classifier for odd integer values 1 through 99, and return a table with the accuracy of each value.